 Goochland 21st Century Skills Instructional Framework is both a design for developing project-based instruction around the creation of a learning artifact or performance (product), and an initiative for planning and delivering projects in the classroom.
 Since 2008, G21 has been focused on developing more constructivist-based learning experiences for students and developing teacher skills to design and implement those experiences.

-This school year, the new framework will be presented during a faculty meeting at each school by the director of innovation & strategy (John Hendron), with or without assistance from the technology coaches (Leiderman and Parrish).
-The goal is to include all teachers, provide more flexibility for the types of projects teachers pursue for their students, and to shift the roles for project design and oversight of the program.
+Since introducing project based learning using the G21 framework in 2008 (version 1) and a revised framework (version 2) in 2012, our 2015 framework more closely aligns with the model promoted by the Buck Institute of Education.
+The G21 program is an expectation to deliver at least one PBL experience by teachers each year and our technology coaches are available to help teachers plan and execute projects.
+We made this change from co-planning being a requirement to provide more flexibility for the types of projects teachers pursue for their students, and to shift the roles for project design and oversight of the program.
 After the initial presentation, teachers will have options for completing at least one version of the framework alone or in consort with peers:

 - fill out the form independently,